Thursday, May 14, 2009

 Imagine my surprise when it arrived in the mail in April of last year as a birthday present from him.
 It came complete with his notes, lists, bookmarks and sundry other items that carry with them the kindness of memory.
 There was the sales slip from the t-shirt shop in Moab, Utah where we bought shirts for his sons on a vacation back in '92, and the pressed paper from a pack of cigarettes he bought on one of our trips into Mexico.
 His lists contained such items as "Barn Bluff, Red Wing - pix" and "St. Parks of the N. Shore."
 Words to look up included panegyrist, seigneurial, and the ever popular salacious.
 He knew what it meant.
 He just wanted to be sure.
 Life goes on and he lives in Moab now.
 I'm glad we're still friends.

 Dictionary.com?
 Not for me.
-I want to go to a real one and experience life as it's meant to be experienced, in real time with real objects, objects that carry with them not the weight of memory, but the kindness.
+I want to go to a real one and experience life as it's meant to be experienced, in real time with real objects.

 P.S.
 I have since discovered that the latest pronunciation of homage has found its way into the dictionary.
 It makes me a little sad to see modern usage dictate these things.
 And, I must admit, since writing this I have succumbed to using an online dictionary at times, which also makes me a little sad.